Adidas: Golf

 Adidas Golf manufactures golf clothing, footwear, and accessories.
 Men's and women's equipment includes footwear, shirts, shorts, pants, outerwear (wind suits), base layer and eyewear.

 Gymnastics

 From 2000 to 2012, Adidas has provided men's and women's gymnastics wear for Team USA, through USA Gymnastics.
 USA Gymnastics and Adidas sponsorship concluded at the end of 2012.
 In 2006, Adidas gymnastics leotards for women and Adidas men's competition shirts, gymnastics pants and gymnastics shorts have been available in the United States, with seasonal leotards offered for Spring, Summer, Fall and Holidays.
 Adidas previous collaborated with GK Elite, since Spring 2013, Adidas gymnastics products have been available worldwide through Elegant Sports.
 USA Olympic team members McKayla Maroney, Jordyn Wieber, Jake Dalton and Danell Leyva are all sponsored by Adidas gymnastics.

 Ice hockey

-Adidas has been providing uniforms for the National Hockey League since the 2017–18 season, replacing Reebok.
-Adidas will no longer provide on-ice jerseys for the NHL following the 2023-24 season.
+Adidas provided uniforms for the National Hockey League from the 2017–18 season until the 2023–24 season.